-- Type of sound and volume for shutter release and other operations - · Volume level for movie and Voice Recording playback - Selecting the Operation Sound - 1.
-Press [MENU]. - On the "Set Up" tab, select "Sounds" and then press [▶]. - Use [▲] and [▼] to select the operation whose sound you want to configure (Startup, Half Shutter, Shutter, Operation) and then press [▶]. - Use [▲] and [▼] to select the setting you want and then press [SET].
+- Type of sound and volume for shutter release and other operations - Volume level for movie and Voice Recording playback - Selecting the Operation Sound - 1.
+Press [MENU]. - 2.
+On the "Set Up" tab, select "Sounds" and then press [▶]. - Use [▲] and [▼] to select the operation whose sound you want to configure (Startup, Half Shutter, Shutter, Operation) and then press [▶].